Cost to Build a Shed: Should You Hire a Handyman?

 Instead of searching for a handyman through Craigslist, use a more specific search service like our own handyman screening tool here at Networx.
 Read unbiased online reviews and verified accounts of homeowner experiences to learn more about what to expect from a good handyman.
 Be sure to check references for potential contractors before you make any hiring decisions.
 For larger scale projects, you might want to contact the Better Business Bureau and run a background check, as well.

 Interview handymen carefully.
 Ask potential hires about their shed building experience, and discuss exactly what you have in mind before you finalize your decision.
 Handymen who are familiar with outdoor projects like building sheds and storage units can take measurements for your project when you interview them, followed up with an estimate within a few days.
+Most estimates will be priced by square foot or as a lump sum.
 Be sure to state clearly what it is that you need in a shed; this will ensure that you get an accurate quote for their planning, construction, and painting or staining services.
 Don’t be afraid to shop around when it comes to hiring a contractor and getting an estimate for your backyard shed.
 Rates for projects can differ widely due to various factors: the going price for various services in your area, contractor’s level of experience, cost of materials, and so on.

 Stay involved during the construction process.
 It’s okay to check in with the handyman when they’re building your shed!
 You’ve hired them for a specific project, after all -- and with the amount of money and time you’re investing in your new shed’s planning and construction, it’s essential that you stay involved by checking to see how the project is progressing.